eutops/WID-HPV/README.md

 ## Scope and data availability
 Two epigenome datasets were generated with Illumina MethlyationEPIC v1.0 bead chips. <br>
-The first dataset was also used for the development of the WID-CIN score for of cervical intraepithelial neoplasia grade 3 (see https://doi.org/10.1186/s13073-022-01116-9).
+The first dataset was also used for the development of the WID-CIN score predicting cervical intraepithelial neoplasia grade 3 (see https://doi.org/10.1186/s13073-022-01116-9). <br>
 The original raw microarray data is available in the European Genome-phenome Archive (EGA) database under accession code EGAS00001005078. <br>
 The DNA used for the epigenome analysis was extracted from cervical smear samples from 5 subgroups of women: <br>
 1. no cytological abnormalities, no high-risk HPV infection (HPV-)